Browser does not support script.

 The MCA will not allow the use of readers, scribes or computers; however, other aides, such as tinted film, are permitted.
 If you have been assessed, and an increased exam time has been agreed, it will remain valid for all future exams, until the tenth anniversary of the assessors report.
 MIN 435 explains the MCA dyslexia policy in detail.

-Y4, Y3 and Y2 modules are valid for three years from the date of issue of the pass certificate.
-If you have not passed your oral exam and all three modules within a three-year period, your modules will expire and you will have to take them again.
+Modules are valid for three years from the date of issue of the pass certificate.
+If you have not passed your oral exam and all modules within a three-year period, your modules will expire and you will have to take them again.
 Gaining your MN CoC removes this requirement for the modules appertaining to that certificate.

 You can resit the examination at a licensed SQA examination centre anywhere in the world.
 They will require you to produce the relevant course completion certificate and pay the SQA exam fee plus their administration costs.
 The SQA have now published a fixed timetable for yacht exams.
 In addition to these dates, an exam centre can request additional dates as long as they have five or more candidates for that paper.
 This means that, in practice, you will only be able to resit if an exam centre is advertising the particular module you need.

 We are committed to our students’ success and will therefore allow a student who has one of our course completion certificates to attend the entire module again, as a revision course, prior to resitting the exam.
 This is offered at the reduced fee, under the condition that you are not displacing a student who would be paying the full fee.
 The fee includes the SQA exam and an up-to-date study guide.
-Contact our Admissions and Recruitment team for up-to-date information on the fee.
+Contact admissions for up-to-date information on the fee.

-MSN 1859 now states that your course completion certificate is valid for three years.
-If you haven't passed a written module within a three year period you must attend the course again before resitting the exam.
+Your course completion certificate is valid for three years.
+If you haven't passed the exam within a three year period you must attend the course again before being allowed to resit the exam.

 Provided that you have accrued sufficient sea time and yacht service you can apply for a Notice of Eligibility; this will allow you to sit an oral exam at the MCA